ronganam/homelab/infra/monitoring/README.md

 # Monitoring Stack

-A simple monitoring solution for your homelab using Prometheus and Grafana.
+A comprehensive monitoring solution for your homelab using the **kube-prometheus-stack** Helm chart.

 **Location**: `infra/monitoring/` - This is infrastructure that supports all applications in your homelab.

 ## What's Included

-- **Prometheus** - Metrics collection and storage
+- **Prometheus** - Metrics collection and storage with pre-configured scraping
-- **Grafana** - Visualization and dashboards
+- **Grafana** - Visualization with 20+ pre-configured dashboards
 - **Node Exporter** - Node-level metrics (CPU, memory, disk, network)
 - **Kube State Metrics** - Kubernetes cluster metrics (pods, deployments, services, etc.)
+- **Service Monitors** - Automatic discovery and monitoring of your homelab services

 ## Access